azy64/phplibrairies/README.md

 ### How to use FileUpload

-here is the simple way to use FileUpload , don't forget to include the specific file with a require or autoload file
+here is the easiest way to use FileUpload but don't forget to include the specific file with a require or autoload file

     app->map('/createemployer', function ()use($app,$chk,$cntrl) {